 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 Easter is just around the corner, and I am on the hunt to create some fabulous Easter baskets this year!
 Last year we were traveling, so we did Church events and egg hunts.
 This year, I am ready to add the baskets!
-I’ve been searching for some cute ideas, because I don’t want to just fill it with candy.
-I’m sure my boys would die for a basket full of skittles, but let’s be honest, that will just cause a huge, sugar-induced disaster.
-So, I wanted to find fun ideas that incorporated gardening tools (because spring planting!), learning activities, faith-based books and more.
+I’ve been searching for some cute ideas because I don’t want to just fill it with candy.
+I’m sure my boys would die for a basket full of Skittles, but let’s be honest, that will just cause a huge, sugar-induced disaster.
+So, I wanted to find fun ideas that incorporated gardening tools (because of spring planting!), learning activities, faith-based books, and more.
 I thought you all might be looking for similar ideas, so here’s my list of inspo to get you all started on your Easter baskets!

-First Idea is a Little Gardner’s Theme:
+The First Idea is a Little Gardner’s Theme:

 Here are the basket ideas for a gardening theme:

 There are so many product ideas on Amazon for this!
-I linked a few ideas up top, but if you search around you can find something you think it age-appropriate for your kids.
+I linked a few ideas up top, but if you search around you can find something you think is age-appropriate for your kids.
 For my older two, I want to incorporate some small seeds and starters like these:

 This may seem obvious at first, but I think another cute idea is putting together a basket all about caring for a pet bunny.
-Obviously you don’t have to get a real bunny, but you can get all the small items to care for the bunny!
+You don’t have to get a real bunny, but you can get all the small items to care for the bunny!
 I know my boys would love this too because they are obsessed with pets.
 We finally got a puppy, and I still get daily requests to visit the pet store and see the animals.